Nowadays, you can see vitamin c everywhere, especially in the drug store. The article here is to better understand this

 We call Vitamin C in the market is usually the L form.
 L type can be derived from both natural (fruits and vegetables) and synthetic manufacturing process.
 It is commonly produced synthetically which is sold as the raw materials in the market.

-Although the chemical properties of D-ascorbic acid is same with L-ascorbic acid, but it is molecularly different.
-It is this molecular difference that makes it impossible for D-ascorbic acid to be synthesized by your body and cannot be used as a vitamin supplement.
-D-ascorbic acid has no biological activity and cannot called VC.
+Although the chemical properties of D-ascorbic acid is same with L-ascorbic acid, it shares a different structure, that makes it impossible for D-ascorbic acid to be synthesized by your body and cannot be used as a vitamin supplement.
+Thus, it has no biological activity.

 It is a colorless, odorless crystal powder that is easily soluble in water and insoluble in organic solvents.
 Stable in acidic condition, but will be oxidized under the condition of oxygen, heat, light and alkaline substances in the air.